Transforming public contracting through open data & smarter engagement

 Open contracting works!

 We have documented a whole range of benefits:

 - Fairer competition and a level playing field for business, especially smaller firms

 - Higher-quality goods, works, and services for citizens,

 - Preventing fraud and corruption

 - Smarter analysis and better solutions for public problems

 A new global norm

-Open contracting has become a new global norm, recommended and endorsed by global bodies such as the G7, the G20, OECD, the European Commission, the World Bank, and the European Bank of Reconstruction and Development.
+Open contracting has become a new global norm, recommended and endorsed by global bodies such as the G7, the G20, OECD, the European Commission, the World Bank, the UN General Assembly Special Session against corruption, and the European Bank of Reconstruction and Development.

 Global open government and open data initiatives such as the Open Government Partnership and the Open Data Charter also support opening up public contracts as a priority issue.
 A government’s commercial relationships is one of the most valuable datasets that it possesses: it’s where the money and the power are in government.